grafana/tempo/docs/sources/tempo/setup/upgrade.md

 ---
 title: Upgrade your Tempo installation
 menuTitle: Upgrade
-description: Upgrade your Tempo installation to the latest version.
+description: Upgrade your Grafana Tempo installation to the latest version.
 weight: 310
 ---